dwbzen/careers/docs/FutureEnhancements.md

 ### Turn Outcome
 There needs to be a metric for assessing the outcome or quality of a player's turn.<br>
 This is needed in order to train a computer player ANN (Artificial Neural Network).<br>
-The outcome then is a function of the following factors:
+The outcome then is a function of the following factors (resources/turnOutcomeParameters.json):
 - Net point change
 - Opportunity cards gained/lost
 - Experience cards gained/lost